Доступно с лицензией Image Analyst.

 Image analysts extract data and information from imagery using manual and computer-assisted methods.
 The Image Analyst extension provides advanced capabilities to support both image exploitation methods.

 Manual image interpretation applications include Stereo Mapping, Image Space Analysis, and Full Motion Video (FMV).
-These applications support the collection of 2D and/or 3D feature data using standard feature creation and editing tools, saving feature class data in a geodatabase or as files, and sharing them in ArcGIS Enterprise.
+These applications support the collection of 2D and 3D feature data using standard feature creation and editing tools, saving feature class data in a geodatabase or as files, and sharing them in ArcGIS Enterprise.

 Computer-assisted image exploitation includes advanced classification and a suite of raster functions and geoprocessing tools.
 Both functions and tools can be chained together into custom algorithms using raster functions, templates, and models, respectively.
 These processing chains can be deployed on the desktop or distributed processing environments in ArcGIS Enterprise either on-premises or through a portal.